google/sec-gemini/README.md

 # Sec-Gemini SDKs

-This repository hosts SDKs for Sec-Gemini, experimental cybersecurity-focused AI from Google.
+This repository hosts SDKs for Sec-Gemini, an experimental cybersecurity-focused AI from Google.

 SDKs are available for: